5 Steps to Invest with Confidence and Stay on Track

 While financial news may make us feel panicky, the reality is much more positive, especially for people who take a steady, long-term approach to investing.

 Let’s look at history as an example.
-Did you know the average stock market return is between 7% and 8%, adjusted for inflation, and that even includes dips and recessions?* This means that, by leaving your money in the market and riding out any market downturns, investors have historically still outperformed inflation (typically around 2% a year) and grown their money over time.
+Did you know the average stock market return is between 7% and 8%, adjusted for inflation, and that even includes dips and recessions?* This means that, by leaving your money in the stock market and riding out any stock market downturns, investors have historically still outperformed inflation (typically around 2% a year) and grown their money over time.
 If you’re like many people, who approach investing as a long-term way to grow their nest egg in a way that’s faster than inflation, then you’re already on the right track.

-Of course, any investment involves risk, but with a cool head and a goal-focused approach, you can take steps to gain confidence that you’re on the right track, no matter what happens with the market.
+Of course, any investment involves risk, but with a cool head and a goal-focused approach, you can take steps to gain confidence that you’re on the right track, no matter what happens with the stock market.

 1. Define Your Goals and Evaluate Your Options

 With any investment strategy, it helps to have a specific goal in mind, like retiring at 60 or buying a house by your 30th birthday.
 When you have this goal to work toward, you’ll then want to figure out:

 - How much money you’ll need for what you want to do (e.g., $1 million for our future 60-year-old retiree; $250,000 for our future 30-year-old homeowner).

 - When you’ll need to access that money (e.g., let’s say in 35 years for our retiree, and in five years for our homeowner).